alexeyfreelancee/delivery/README.md

+Technologies
-Technologies - Kotlin + ModelViewViewModel + FirebaseDatabase
+Kotlin + ModelViewViewModel + FirebaseDatabase

-The app has three types of users: Supplier, Customer and Manager
+The app has three types of users
+Supplier, Customer and Manager

 Customer can create orders and list history
 Manager makes sub orders from orders and send them to the supplier